sipat-2002/C-programing/README.md

 # C-programing
-This is my first Git Repostitory
+This is my first Git Repostitory.
+Author-Shaharia Islam Sifat